Week 30: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Ivanka continued her efforts to reset her image, appearing on the cover of US Weekly with a headline, “Why I Disagree with My Dad.”

-- Questions arose of whether it is constitutional for Trump to block users, given he Twitter communicate about domestic and foreign policy.
+- Questions arose of whether it is constitutional for Trump to block users, given that he uses Twitter to communicate about domestic and foreign policy.

 - Trump filed a 6 month extension for filing his 2016 taxes.
 His rationale for the extension is unknown.